6433 Hollywood Blvd. Los Angeles, CA 90028

 The pylon that used to have the organ lift mechanism atop it.
 Photo: Bill Counter - 2012

-A view of the area that used to have the platform for the organ lift.
+The area that used to have the platform for the organ lift.
 Note that the pit lift completely encircled the organ lift.
+The screw in the foreground is one of four for the pit lift.
 Photo: Bill Counter - 2012

-At the bottom of the stage left stairs, looking upstage toward the musicians' room.
+At the stage left stairs, looking upstage -- back toward the musicians' rooms.
 If you take a left before that door you would be in the stage left end of the trap room.
 On the far left it's a bit of the door to the clapper room -- with the door not located where it's shown on the plan below.
 On the plan the room is identified as the "Remote Control Switch Board Rm."
 Photo: Bill Counter - 2012

 In the lower part of the image it's the "Motor Generator Room," which also houses the building's main electrical service switchboard along the east wall.
 Down in the lower left of this detail is the booth for the screening room.
 Above it is the battery room for power to emergency lighting circuits.
 Many thanks